 The exclusion of public employee pension income from state and local income taxes in New York is longstanding.
 It is based on an amendment to the state constitution slipped though at some point in the distant past, one that says “The income of public employees shall be taxable except pensions.”
 Things have changed, however, from whenever that deal might have been snuck through.
 Public employment once featured low pay but secure pensions, and the tax exemption might have been considered part of the deal.
 In New York, however, the public employee unions have cut political deals for one retroactive pension increase after another for 20 years, even as younger generations of New Yorkers (the one percent aside) have become relatively poorer (as in the rest of the country).
 And public employee pay has increased as well, at least for certain categories, because if the public employees aren’t paid at least as well as similar private sector workers, their qualifications, motivation and work is simply reduced proportionally.

 All those retroactive pension increases, fraudulently described when they were even disclosed, represent a breaking of faith by New York’s public employee unions with just about everyone else.
 And the deals have left the New York City pension funds underfunded, particularly those for teachers, police officers and firefighters, leading to tax increases and service cuts.
 In this context the exclusion of public employee pensions from taxable income, and thus from any share of the sacrifices those pension increases have created, is very, very, very unjust.
-Just as unjust as the fact that at the federal level, as Warren Buffett pointed out, the average CEO has a higher marginal tax rate than their secretary.
+Just as unjust as the fact that at the federal level, as Warren Buffett pointed out, the average CEO has a lower marginal tax rate than their secretary.